Feyerabend/cc/ch07/addition/signals/README.md

 signal in real time.
 MP3 and AAC compression apply psychoacoustic models that discard frequency content the human ear cannot perceive, achieving 10:1 compression with minimal audible loss.
-Speech recognition first converts audio to a spectrogram -- a time-frequency map -- before feeding it to a neural network.
+Speech recognition first converts audio to a spectrogram--a time-frequency map--before feeding it to a neural network.

 *Communications.* Amplitude modulation (AM), frequency modulation (FM),